 - It may not be relevant to the current discussion.
 If the discussion to which it was relevant has already taken place, the person who made the motion has to wait at least until the next meeting.
 If the discussion has yet to take place, it may be reintroduced at the appropriate time.
 If it related to nothing on the agenda, it may either be brought up under "Other Business", or the mover can ask to have the item added to the agenda of the next meeting. - It may be relevant to the current discussion but seeks to overturn a decision just made.
 In that case, it will have to wait until at least the next meeting.
 The Chair, of course, may decide not to entertain any further discussion on that topic in the future, in which case the item won't appear on another agenda. - It is a motion requiring notice.
 Some motions, either by law or by by-law, require notice to be given.
 If the notice has not been given, or was insufficient, the motion is out of order and the mover will either have to give notice or wait until the notice period is up.
 Motions require notice if they are significant and more than usual care should be taken in considering them. - The same motion has been made and was withdrawn within a year.
 Many Chairs are not aware of this, so it is unlikely you will ever see this situation, but a motion that has been withdrawn by its mover cannot be put to the Board again for a year. - It is personal in nature.
 Believe it or not, some Directors will make a motion that is personally aimed at another Director.
 Such a motion is always out of order and cannot be reintroduced. - It is ultra vires the Board.
 Ultra vires is a Latin phrase meaning "outside the powers".
 Sometimes this can get down to minutiae.
 The Board cannot approve audited statements, for example.
 It can only recommend approval of the audited statements to the members.
-In addition, the Board cannot elect new Directors, as that power is legally reserved to the members (although, under the CNCA, the Board can appoint a new Director until the next members' meeting).
+In addition, the Board cannot elect new Directors (although they can appoint a replacement for an existing Director who resigns before the end of his/her term), and cannot unseat existing Directors, as those powers are usually reserved to the members under the legislation.
 A motion that is ultra vires cannot under any circumstances be reintroduced at a Board meeting.